AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/MixedConstructs/req.rst

 .. rubric:: Testing Strategy

-We exercise multiple cases with a variety of constructs nested within each other (For, While, Case, If), and for each case verify the behavior in a wide range of contexts:
+We exercise multiple cases with a variety of constructs nested within each other (FOR, WHILE, CASE, IF), and for each case verify the behavior in a wide range of contexts:

 * Loops, entered or not,